Journey in Sri Lanka – 8 days

 With this conscious tourism itinerary you will live the whole essence of Sri Lanka in just one trip.
 An ideal tour for those who haven’t much time and want to go for the first time in Sri Lanka.
 During this trip you’ll have the chance to live the main aspects of the country.
 You will visit the main cities such as Colombo, ex capital of Sri Lanka (succeeded by Sri Jayawardenapura Kotte as new capital), Anuradhapura, Polonnaruwa, Dambulla and Kandy with their important tourist attractions.
 There will be also some stops in places which are less touristic but more authentic, such as Kurunegala and Heeloya, where you could live many experiences such as the visit of a fair trade cooperative, which is partner of Altromercato, the biggest italian fair trade organization, and you will live an “Altromercato Experience”; the visit of the organic gardens and rice fields to discover local agriculture techniques.

 The trip in Sri Lanka (ancient Ceylon) starts from the ancient capital of Sri Lanka, Colombo ( still the main airport of the country) and continues in the northern city of Kurunegala, with the visit of the fair trade project.
 Then you will visit one of the ancient capitals, Anuradhapura with her huge stone tanks that collect monsoon rainwater, the Ruwanweli’s stupa and other many attractions. you’ll go to Polonnaruwa and Sigiriya to watch all their important UNESCO heritage’s historical sites and the caves of Dambulla, where you’ll admire the wall paintings on the life of Buddha.
-The tour will continue to Kandy and to the buddhist temple that preserve the relic of the tooth of Buddha and then to Heeloya’s village where you will admire a beautiful rural scenery of rise fields and organic vegetable gardens.
+The tour will continue to Kandy and to the buddhist temple that preserve the relic of the tooth of Buddha, then and with the visit at the Elephant Orphanage of Pinnawela and the Botanical Garden of Perdanya.
+Later we will visit the village of Pilimathalawa with its three temples, walking along rural paths we will have the opportunity to see a rural scenery made of rice fields and organic gardens.
 Your trip in Sri Lanka will end with the visit of Nuwara Eliya’s city, called Little England, because during British domination, the british generals took advantage of its altitude to escape the summer heat of the plain; here you could visit tea plantations and the processing method of one of the most popular tea in the world.

 1° DAY: COLOMBO – NEGOMBO